Physics-informed neural networks for gravity currents reconstruction from limited data: Synthetic data for the lock-exchange problem

 where $\rho_{\bfx}$ denotes the numerical solution computed at the element $\bfx$ of the spatio-temporal mesh $\mathcal{M}=\mathcal{T}\times\mathcal{X}\times\mathcal{Y}\times\mathcal{Z}$.
 We introduce an additional notation for discrete planes e.g., in the following $\mathcal{P}^z_{\!\!N_z}$ refers to the discretization of the symmetry plane $z=L_z/2$~:

-From the reference dataset $\mathcal{D}^{\text{ref}}$, three measurement techniques frequently used to study gravity currents are considered~: \begin{itemize} \item\textbf{[PLIF-PIV Case]} : This can be seen as the state-of-the-art method to study gravity currents \cite{balasubramanian2018entrainment,perez2018piv,garcia2020zonation}, where the density and $(u,v)$ velocity components are observed in the symmetry plane.
-In a Planar Laser Induced Fluorescence (PLIF \cite{crimaldi2008planar}) system, a fluorescent dye is excited in a plane by a paired laser system.
+From the reference dataset $\mathcal{D}^{\text{ref}}$, three measurement techniques frequently used to study gravity currents are considered~:

+\textbf{[PLIF-PIV Case]} : This can be seen as the state-of-the-art method to study gravity currents \cite{balasubramanian2018entrainment,perez2018piv,garcia2020zonation,akbari2020injection}, where the density and $(u,v)$ velocity components are observed in the symmetry plane.
+In a Planar Laser Induced Fluorescence (PLIF) system, a fluorescent dye is excited in a plane by a paired laser system.
 The resulting fluorescence is measured with a CCD camera and used to infer the corresponding density of the fluid.
-The two components of the velocity are experimentally measured with (2D-2C) Particle Image Velocimetry (PIV), which essentially requires a supplementary laser system.
+The two components of the velocity are experimentally measured with two-dimensional two components (2D-2C) Particle Image Velocimetry (PIV), which essentially requires a supplementary laser system.
 The training dataset $\mathcal{D}^{\text{PLIF-PIV}}$ that is used to mimic this experimental setup is defined as~:

-\item \textbf{[3D-LIF Case]} : The 3D-LIF technique \cite{tian20033d} extends the principle of PLIF to 3D.
+\textbf{[3D-LIF Case]} : The 3D-LIF technique \cite{partridge2019versatile} extends the principle of PLIF to 3D.
 The implementation of 3D-LIF is experimentally challenging and the volumetric measurements are achieved by mean of complex scanning mirror systems.
 In terms of implementation 3D-LIF is the most complex experimental device considered in this work and provides the largest training dataset $\mathcal{D}^{\text{3D-PIV}}$ that is expressed as~:

-\item \textbf{[LAT Case]} : The Light Attenuation Technique \cite{holford1996measurements} allows instantaneous measurements of the spanwise averaged density $\overline{\rho} = 2\int_0^{L_z/2}\rho \,\text{d}z$.
+\textbf{[LAT Case]} : The Light Attenuation Technique \cite{holford1996measurements} allows instantaneous measurements of the spanwise averaged density $\overline{\rho} = \frac{1}{L_z}\int_0^{L_z}\rho \,\text{d}z$.
 The averaging is performed along the optical path between a light source e.g., a DEL panel and a CCD camera.
-Whilst LAT is not widespread in the literature, it is a very accurate and yet easy to implement technique that is used notably in our research team \cite{dossmann2016experiments}.
+Whilst LAT is not widespread in the literature, it is a very accurate and yet easy to implement technique that is used notably in our research team \cite{dossmann2020asymmetric}.
 The corresponding dataset $\mathcal{D}^{\text{LAT}}$ reads~:

+The computation of $\overline{\rho}_{\bfxx}$ relies on the second-order accurate trapezoidal quadrature rule.
+This is the first time such averaged data are employed for PINN training.